Your browser is no longer supported

 Lethbridge Case Study

 The City of Lethbridge in southern Alberta, Canada, has entered into a Memorandum of Understanding with the Palix Foundation and the University of Lethbridge with the intention to apply this strategy for system integration.
-Lethbridge is the pilot site for the strategy and is guiding the development of the strategy document which will serve as the template for other communities.
-Report 3 includes an overview of the unfolding of the strategy in Lethbridge since February 2022.
+Lethbridge is the pilot site for the strategy, guiding its development which will serve as the template for other communities.
+Report 3 includes an overview of the unfolding of this strategy in Lethbridge since February 2022.

 Next Steps